JackSwitzerSchool/APSC174/README.md

 # TA website

 ## Goals:
-Unified place for all course content
+- Unified place for all course content
-Easy to interact with
+- Easy to interact with
-Additional information in the form of videos, course notes and more Allow more points of contact between students and ta for closer to optimal learning
+- Additional information in the form of videos, course notes and more
+- Allow more points of contact between students and ta for closer to optimal learning

 ## Next Steps:
-Fix /onboarding
-add week 1 tutorial
-add course content properly
-Week 1 notes
+Consensum Populi -> ??
+MD note integration

 ## Future Ideas:
 More Videos